Opioid use disorder (OUD) in teenagers is less understood and often under-recognized and undertreated because it is a new and growing problem.

 So far, the success rates of treating OUD with Suboxone in teenagers seem to be similar to those in adults.

-Suboxone is a safe and effective treatment of OUD in teenagers and young adults.
-Families with a teenager or youth struggling with OUD should consider swift, multi-faceted interventions to prevent the development of addiction, and Suboxone can and should certainly be a component of that intervention.
+Overall, Suboxone is a safe and effective treatment of OUD in teenagers and young adults.
+Families with a teenager or youth struggling with OUD should consider swift, multifaceted interventions to prevent the progression of substance misuse.
+Suboxone can and should be a component of that intervention even for younger adults.